Tracking, completing, and managing sales activity effectively is critical to the long-term success of any growing sales organization.

 It’s not to say that number of sales activity isn’t important, or that performance targets around sales activity isn’t important – they can be – but this blog post is going to focus more on why we do sales activity and how to align, monitor, and manage them effectively in Salesforce by who did the activity and when they did it.

-Something we preach a lot at Lead to Revenue is to focus on the sales inputs you control to have the biggest impact, and sales activity is one of those sales inputs.
+Something we preach a lot at Lift is to focus on the sales inputs you control to have the biggest impact, and sales activity is one of those sales inputs.
 Sales activity is something that each and every sales rep is in full control of.

 How to Manage Sales Activities That You Control